The HSSF Readiness Assessment is a structured assessment of your ability to apply the Hiking Safety Systems Framework in realistic conditions.

 What to carry.
 What to do.
 What to avoid.

-- how you recognise pressure as it develops
+- how you recognise developing pressure

 - how you interpret interactions between systems